 Frontiers in ICT is composed of the following Specialty Sections:

-The specialty sections of Frontiers in ICT welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Systematic Review, Technology Report, Book Review, General Commentary, Specialty Grand Challenge and Code.
+The specialty sections of Frontiers in ICT welcome submission of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Code and Policy and Practice Reviews.

 When submitting a manuscript to Frontiers in ICT, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.